Psst... have you heard? Wimbledon is about to kick off! Are you excited?

 Note that some of these lines are not marked; the sideline and centre line extensions are imaginary.
 Still, you could suffer a penalty if you cross them, so it's best to remain firmly away from any lines, real and imagined, as you serve.

 The server is chosen at the beginning of each game and they serve throughout the game.
+As in many sports, a coin toss determines who gets to serve.
 Unlike other racket games such as badminton and racquetball, the serve does not change sides during a game.

 As for the process of serving, it begins with you standing perfectly still for a moment before tossing the ball in the air and swinging your racket to send it flying.
 Failure to not take that moment of stillness could cost you a point.